wlytle/foodprint-front-end/README.md

 ## Roadmap

-Future releases will incorperate a login function that allows users to make recipes private and collect recipies that belong to them.
+Future releases will incorperate a login function that allows users to make recipes private and collect recipes that belong to them.